Winner of The Baltimore Review Prose Poetry Contest. More info HERE

-Runner-up for the Dorset Prize judge by Dana Levin.
+Runner-up for the Dorset Prize judged by Dana Levin.
 More info HERE

 Interview with Julie Brooks Barbour at Connotation Press about my Venus Poems, read it HERE

 "I often turn back to a short essay Adrienne Rich wrote about Anne Sexton’s suicide in which she writes, “We have had enough suicidal women poets, enough suicidal women, enough of self-destructiveness as the sole form of violence permitted to women.”
 Ending silences is the only way I know to work through this cycle of self-destructiveness..."

-For more information about the contest including the other winners, Faisal Moyhuddin and Bryce Berkowitz, click HERE
+For more information about the contest click HERE

 Nominated for four Pushcart Prizes in 2017, by Glass: A Journal of Poetry, Pittsburgh Poetry Review, Muse-pie Press, and Paper Nautilus Press.
 Check out Glass' nominations HERE and Pittsburgh Poetry Review's HERE

 "Venus in Art Therapy" published in Muzzle Magazine discussed on Wildness Blog HERE